pcote/LearningMachine/README.md

 * Make and tag learning topics
 * Create and practice exercises
-* Make up a list of support resources for your topics of interest
 * Review history of attempts at practice exercises to see where improvement is needed.

 Installation